-Trauma issues are often part of clients’ histories at Red Oak Recovery, an innovative addiction treatment program for young adults struggling with substance abuse and co-occurring mental health issues.
+Trauma issues are often part of clients’ histories at Red Oak Recovery, an innovative addiction treatment program for young adults struggling with substance use and co-occurring mental health issues.
 For this reason, the entire clinical team and other key staff at Red Oak Recovery recently underwent intensive trauma training with established trauma expert Judy Crane, LMHC, CAP, ICADC, CSAT-R.

 Crane is the founder and former President of one of the leading trauma and addiction treatment centers.
 She later founded Spirit2Spirit to teach clinicians how to work with trauma survivors.
 After completing her module-based course, clinicians earn the distinction of Certified Trauma Therapist (CTT).